 Our physiotherapy team consists of highly skilled chartered physiotherapists with extensive experience in many settings of healthcare, from professional sport to long term problems.

-Our physios treat a wide range of musculoskeletal conditions including, low back pain, neck pain, sciatica, frozen shoulder, headaches and whiplash, as well as pre and post-operative orthopaedic conditions i.e. knee and hip replacements, shoulder and spinal surgery.
+Our physios treat a wide range of musculoskeletal conditions including low back pain, neck pain, sciatica, frozen shoulder, headaches and whiplash, as well as pre and post-operative orthopaedic conditions e.g. knee and hip replacements, shoulder and spinal surgery.

-If further investigations are required, or surgery is needed, we are able to give you rapid access to scans such as X-ray, MRI, ultrasound and CT, and can also make a speedy referral to a leading orthopaedic consultant or sports physician.
+If further investigations are required or surgery is needed, we offer rapid access to scans such as X-Ray, MRI, ultrasound and CT, as well as direct referrals to leading orthopaedic consultants on-site.

 - Post-surgical rehabilitation

 - Knee pain

 Our other specialist outpatient clinics include respiratory care, hand therapy and nerve conduction testing (see below).

 At BMI The Priory and Edgbaston Hospitals we offer the following services:

 - Acupuncture physiotherapy – can be used on its own or in combination with physiotherapy to help treat a range of musculoskeletal conditions.

 - AlterG® Anti-Gravity Treadmill® - the AlterG® Anti-Gravity Treadmill® is used to reduce stress on injuries and joints in the lower body.